Down Town Abu Dhabi

 Take a trip on an authentic Arabic sailing boat while enjoying views of Abu Dhabi from the water.
 Several companies offer sunset dhow cruises that include traditional food and drink.
 Ask at your hotel’s concierge desk for a reputable operator.

 Seawings, UAE’s aerial sightseeing experience covers all of the Emirates’ sights and wonders from several thousand feet above ground with scenic seaplane tours.
-Recently launched Abu Dhabi tours - Yas Classique, Dubai Classique and Abu Dhabi Pearl include thrilling water takeoff and landing and provide spectacular views of the capital city from the Seawings seaplane.
+Recently launched Abu Dhabi tours - Yas Classique, Dubai Classique and Abu Dhabi Pearl - include a thrilling water take off and landing and provide spectacular views of the capital city from the Seawings seaplane.